embEDUx/documentation/src/usage/usage.md

 In case of a build failure please either

-1. contact the Administrator and provide the Link to your failed build job if you need support,
+1. Contact the Administrator and provide the Link to your failed build job if you need support,

-1. or fix the specification and commit them again
+1. Or fix the specification and commit them again

 ## Hardware Deployment
 After the required build have successfully completed you can finally deploy the